freedomofpress/securedrop-workstation-docs/docs/general/status.rst

 early testing of the Workstation.
 This pilot program is now closed.
-No new pilot participants will be considered or accepted, and current pilot participants can expect to transiton to the standard support experience before the general availability release is made available later this year.
+No new pilot participants will be considered or accepted, and current pilot participants can expect to transiton to the standard support experience before the general availability release is made available later in 2024.

 Is SecureDrop Workstation right for you?